Diseno-electronico-2023-1/evse-rp2040-hardware/app/README.rst

   in devicetree.

 - If you're not sure what to do, check the devicetrees for supported boards which use the same SoC as your target.
-See :ref:`get-devicetree-outputs` for details.
+See :ref:`get-devicetree-outputs` for details ( :).

 - See :zephyr_file:`include/zephyr/dt-bindings/gpio/gpio.h` for the flags you can use in devicetree.